jcraftsman/evolutionary-design-workshop/java/step-by-step-java.md

 It's up to you :wink:!

-Here are some tips that maight be useful:
+Here are some tips that might be useful:

+* Start with primitives or simple types, like strings for path variables
+* Introduce only one concept at time
 * Focus on the happy path.
 Don't worry about what could go wrong in corner cases.
 In the begining, just throw a runtime exception (`throw new UnsupportedOperationException();`).
 You will take care of it later if necessary
-* Start with primitives or simple types, like strings for path variables

 ### Outer loop RED: :dart: Done with Analyzer unit tests?